 We the People: The Citizen & the Constitution, the companion text to the We the People program, encompasses the history and principles of the U.S. Constitution and Bill of Rights.
-Published in elementary, middle, and high school editions, We the People is also correlated to the Center's video series, Representative Democracy in America, as well as the National Standards for Civics and Government and the social studies standards of many states.
+Published in elementary, middle, and high school editions, We the People is available in several ebook formats and in softcover.
+The new high school textbook has been released in a highly interactive enhanced ebook edition complete with video, audio, exercises, and teacher tools.
+We the People is correlated to the Common Core State Standards, the social studies standards of many states, the National Standards for Civics and Government, and to Center's video series, Representative Democracy in America.

-We the People: Project Citizen is a workbook created for use with the Project Citizen program, which promotes competent and responsible participation in state and local government and actively teaches young people to monitor and influence public policy.
+Project Citizen is a workbook created for use with the Project Citizen program, which promotes competent and responsible participation in state and local government and actively teaches young people to monitor and influence public policy.
 A Spanish-language edition, Nosotros El Pueblo: Proyecto Ciudadano, is available.